FrankenSplit: Efficient Neural Feature Compression with Shallow Variational Bottleneck Injection for Mobile Edge Computing: Evaluation

 Since our work aligns closest to learned image compression, we extensively compare FrankenSplit with learned and handcrafted codecs applied to the input images, i.e., the input to the backbone is the distorted output.
 Comparing task-specific methods to general-purpose image compression methods may seem unfair.
 However, FrankenSplit’s universal encoder has up to 260x less trainable parameters and further reduces overhead by not including side information or a sequential context model.

 The naming convention for the learned baselines is the first author's name, followed by the entropy model.
-Specifically, we choose the work by Balle et al.~\cite{balle2017, balle2018} and Minnen et al.~\cite{minnen2018} for LIC methods since they represent foundational milestones.
+Specifically, we choose the work by Ballé et al.~\cite{balle2017, balle2018} and Minnen et al.~\cite{minnen2018} for LIC methods since they represent foundational milestones.
 Complementary, we include the work by Cheng et al.~\cite{cheng2020} to demonstrate improvements with architectural enhancement.

 As the representative for disregarding autoencoder size to achieve state-of-the-art r-d performance in LIC, we chose the work by Chen et al.~\cite{chen2021} Their method differs from other LIC baselines by using a partially parallelizable context model, which trades off compression rate with execution time according to the configurable block size.
-However, due to the large autoencoder, we found evaluating the inference time on constrained devices impractical when the context model is purely sequential and set the block size to 64x64.
+We refer to such context models as Blocked Joint Hierarchical Priors and Autoregressive (BJHAP).
+Due to the large autoencoder, we found evaluating the inference time on constrained devices impractical when the context model is purely sequential and set the block size to 64x64.
 Additionally, we include the work by Lu et al.~\cite{lu2022} as a milestone of the recent effort on efficient LIC with reduced autoencoders but only for latency-related experiments since we do not have access to the trained weights.
-Nevertheless, according to their results, we can assume a near-identical r-d performance as the work by Cheng et al.

 As a baseline for the state-of-the-art SC, we include the Entropic Student (ES)~\cite{sc2bench, matsubara2022supervised}.
-Crucially, the ES demonstrates the performance of naively applying a minimally adjusted LIC method for feature compression without considering the intrinsic properties of the problem domain we have derived in \Cref{subsec:taskspecrd}.
+The ES demonstrates the performance of directly applying a minimally adjusted LIC method for feature compression.
 One caveat is that we intend to show how FrankenSplit generalizes beyond CNN backbones, despite the encoder’s simplistic CNN architecture.
 Although Matsubara et al. evaluate the ES on a wide range of backbones, most have no lossless configurations.
-However, comparing bottleneck injection methods using different backbones is fair, as we found that the choice does not significantly impact the r-d performance.
+Nevertheless, comparing bottleneck injection methods using different backbones is fair, as we found that the choice does not significantly impact the r-d performance (\Cref{subsubsec:diffbb}).
 Therefore, for an intuitive comparison, we choose ES with ResNet-50 using the same factorized prior entropy model as FrankenSplit.

 We separate the experiments into two categories to assess whether our proposed method addresses the abovementioned problems.